cybozu-go/moco/README.md

 MySO
 ====

-MySO is a MySQL operator to construct and manage lossless semi-sync replicated MySQL instances using binary logs.
+MySO is a MySQL operator to construct and manage lossless semi-synchronous replicated MySQL servers using binary logs.

-MySO is designed to the following properties:
+MySO is designed for the following properties:

 - Integrity
   - Do not lose any data under a given degree of faults.
 - Availability
   - Keep the MySQL cluster available under a given degree of faults.
 - Serviceability
   - Perform a quick recovery by combining full backup and binary logs.

 Features
 --------